flotwig/zone-walker/README.md

 Walks through DNS zones using NSEC responses and writes found domains to stdout.

 Arguments:
   zone        zone to traverse, e.g. "arpa."

 Options:
-  -r, --recurse  if passed, zone-walker will act as a recursing resolver -h, --help     display help for command
+  -s, --stub  if passed, zone-walker will act as a stub resolver -h, --help  display help for command
 ```

 ### Example